This gesture is more than just a mere wave or thumbs up. The shaka is

 David Heinemeier Hansson (the driving force behind Ruby on Rails) is a huge believer in using extractions as a method to add functionality to your projects, typically in the context of a framework.
 You need some particular functionality, you write it, and if it’s good enough you extract it from it’s original context and make it generic enough that it can be used by other people.
 You could also call this “building stuff you need” instead of “building stuff you think you might need”.
 It’s part of the whole YAGNI philosophy of programming, I guess.

 Check out HiChee.com.
-As the tagline says "Same home, same dates, pick the better price," you can be sure to get the price before you book your next vacation rental.
+As the tagline says "Same rental, different prices," you can be sure to get the price before you book your next vacation rental.

 Anti Discrimination Policy

 Part of ShakaCode is that we don’t discriminate on:

 Geography and Time Zone